JIE - PREGNANT STUDENTS

 For the purposes of this policy, pregnancy or related conditions includes:

-Medical conditions related to pregnancy, childbirth, termination of pregnancy, or lactation; or
+Medical conditions related to pregnancy, childbirth, false pregnancy, termination of pregnancy, or lactation; or

-Recovery from pregnancy, childbirth, termination of pregnancy, lactation, or related medical conditions.
+Recovery from pregnancy, childbirth, false pregnancy, termination of pregnancy, lactation, or related medical conditions.

 A. Notifications

-When a student or their parent/guardian informs any school district employee of a student’s pregnancy or related condition(s), the employee must promptly provide the student or the parent/legal guardian with the Title IX Coordinator’s contact information so that the Title IX Coordinator can take any necessary actions to ensure the student’s equal access to the school district’s education programs and activities.
-The employee should also notify the Title IX Coordinator of the pregnancy or related condition(s), unless the employee reasonably believes that the Title IX Coordinator has already been notified.
+When a student or their parent/guardian informs any school district employee of a student’s pregnancy or related condition(s), the employee should promptly provide the student or the parent/legal guardian with the Title IX Coordinator’s contact information so that the student may contact the Title IX Coordinator who can take any necessary actions to ensure the student’s equal access to the school district’s education programs and activities.

 B. Reasonable Modifications

-Reasonable modifications to the school district’s policies, procedures, and practices shall be made to prevent sex discrimination and ensure equal access to education programs and activities based on the student’s individualized needs.
+1. Reasonable modifications to the school district’s policies, procedures, and practices shall be made to prevent sex discrimination and ensure equal access to education programs and activities based on the individualized needs of a student who is pregnant or has related condition(s).
 The Title IX Coordinator will consult with the student regarding any such modifications.
-Modifications that fundamentally alter the nature of an education program or activity are not considered “reasonable” under Title IX regulations.

-The student has the discretion to accept or decline each reasonable modification offered.
-If a student accepts a modification, the Title IX Coordinator will see that it is implemented.
+2. The student has the discretion to accept or decline each reasonable modification offered.
+If the student accepts a modification, the Title IX Coordinator will see that it is implemented.

 a.
 Breaks during class to express breast milk, breastfeed, or attend to health needs associated with pregnancy or related conditions (such as eating, drinking, or using the restroom);